-The following is a reprint from How to Be a Worship Songwriter – The Complete Solution.
+The following is a reprint from The 5 Steps to Get Your Songs Heard – A Congregational Songwriting Plan.
 Are you ready to take your songs to the next level?
-Please visit https://songs4god.net/how-to-be-a-worship-songwriter.
+Please visit https://getyoursongsheard.com

 Co-writing songs is an exercise in the art of diplomacy.
 Sure, the definitions are all over the map, and the actual practices can vary.
 I mean, you might just agree with someone that you’ll write the verses and they’ll write the choruses.
 No rules.

 But writing songs for specific genres WILL have rules or guidelines.
 Specifically, writing worship songs for congregations require all the writers to most definitely be on the same page.
 The following principles talk about co-writing in this atmosphere.